DeNiCoN/Chat/README.md

 # Chat
-simple chat created with using javaFX and Kryonet
+simple chat created with using javaFX